-The following image indicates the location of the 2.5-inch hard-drive assembly and provides a visual representation of the installation procedure.
+The following image indicates the location of the 2.5-inch hard drive assembly and provides a visual representation of the installation procedure.

-1. Align the hard-drive assembly at an angle to the slot on the computer.
-2. Press the release tabs on the hard-drive bracket and slightly align back to insert the hard-drive assembly to the slot on the computer chassis.
-3. Connect the hard-drive data and power cables to the connectors on the 2.5-inch hard-drive module.
+1. Insert the hard drive assembly into the slot on the computer until it clicks into place.
+2. For 2.5-inch hard drive set as secondary, connect the black hard drive data cable and power cable to the connectors on the 2.5-inch hard drive.